andsju/WebSocketLab/README.md

 # WebSocketLab

-Goto [https://github.com/andsju/Tutorial-Nodejs-WebSocket-Lab](https://github.com/andsju/Tutorial-Nodejs-WebSocket-Lab) for a tutorial and documentaion.
+Go to [https://github.com/andsju/Tutorial-Nodejs-WebSocket-Lab](https://github.com/andsju/Tutorial-Nodejs-WebSocket-Lab) for a tutorial and documentation how to use websockets.